 Yes, you can opt out.
 If you are thinking of opting out you might want to consider moving to the 50/50 section of the Scheme instead.
 In the 50/50 section, you pay half your normal contributions in return for half your normal pension build-up.
 To find out more, see the section on Flexibility to pay less.

 If, having considered the 50/50 section, you still decide the L G P S is not for you, you can leave the L G P S at any time on or after your first day of eligible employment by completing an opt out form.
-An opt out form is available from your LGPS administering authority.
+You can get an opt out form from your LGPS administering authority.
 Your employer is not allowed to provide this to you, although you must return the completed form to them.
 You might want to take independent financial advice before making the final decision to opt out.

 If you opt out before completing three months’ membership, you will be treated as never having been a member.
 Your employer will refund to you, through your pay, any contributions you have paid.